npadon/broker_app/README.md

 # broker_app
-An app for landlords, tenants, and brokers
+An app for landlords, tenants, and brokers.